chroju/parade/README.md

 done.
 ```

-Use `--force` flag to if you want to overwrite.
+Use `--force` flag if you want to overwrite.

 ```
 $ parade set /service1/dev/key4 value5